 I had the fortune to join a politics-covering media organization in 2016, a year when suddenly there was intense interest in how media organizations covered politics.
 Many feel the media failed in the coverage of the 2016 election.

 I think it is worthwhile to listen to those criticisms and think of ways that things might be improved.

 Horse race election coverage

 Jack Shafer wrote in Politico about why horse race election coverage might be good.

 By giving voters a window on the closed world of insider politics, horse-race stories help focus reader attention on the races.
 Without the work of election handicappers, coverage would come to resemble an endless series of policy white papers that nobody reads.
 The presidential campaign has another 22 months to run, leaving plenty of time and space to explore the contest from multiple perspectives.

-A CNN internal report called their own election night coverage in 2001 “a disaster”.
+At NBC the old heads would whisper to never fuck up as bad as they did back in 2000.
+A CNN internal report called their own election night coverage in 2000 “a disaster”.

 Following the election night coverage – in which CNN, ABC, CBS, NBC, Fox and MSNBC all made wrong calls on the Florida vote – several networks ordered investigations of their coverage.

 Based largely on exit polling, the networks first declared Mr. Gore the winner in Florida, only to give the state to Mr. Bush later.
 Ultimately the networks backed off again, declaring the race undecided.